About the Thesis Fair

 The submitted project must be written in English.
 If the project requires a Dutch speaker please state that in the project description.

 Thesis projects for the AI Master should focus on research.
-Hence the main project requirement is an interesting and novel research question the student can dive into.
+Hence the main project requirement is a clear research question the student can answer during the six months of the thesis.

 The goal of the thesis